Stellar Phoenix Photo Recovery Review: Can It Save Your Digital Memories?

 It's definitely disappointing to see that Photo Recovery 7 suffers in this performance test.
 In fact, I read a few other genuine reviews of Stellar Phoenix Photo Recovery (mostly older versions), and many of them also point out that the program isn't good at recovering vector images and camera RAW files.

 Spencer Cox reviewed the program in PhotographyLife, stating that an older version of Stellar Photo Recovery failed miserably in recovering images from his Nikon D800e.
-He then updated his article recently, stating that the latest 7.0 version resolved the issue and it now works well.
+He then updated his review recently, stating that the latest 7.0 version resolved the issue and it now works well.
 From the screenshots he posted, it seems he was using the Mac version of Photo Recovery 7, which leads me to believe that the Windows version is yet to improve.

 Test 2: Deleted Folder on External USB Drive